 Use the calculators below to formulate a college savings plan for College of William and Mary or model a student loan.

 College of William and Mary is a four year public college located in Williamsburg, Virginia.
-Full time enrollment is 7,831 and part time is 516.
-For the 2011/2012 school year, the school received 13,660 applicants.
-4,394 were admitted and 1,467 enrolled.
+Full time enrollment is 7,831 and part time is 1,108.
+Learn more about getting accepted at College of William and Mary at CollegeSimply.

 Students attending this school may pursue both undergraduate and graduate degrees.Address